Kane County Fair celebrates 156 years of summer fun

 Live music on the Miller Lite Soundstage keeps toes tapping and hands clapping, not to mention that many get up and dance the night away by the stage, too.
 This year’s musical line-up includes Eric Chesser; Tripping Billies; Mark Atkins; Hillbilly Rockstarz; and How Rude.

-Find out more about this year’s Kane County Fair by visiting www.kanecountyfair.com.
+Find out more about this year’s Kane County Fair by visiting kanecountyfair.com.